Skip to main content

 What will happen to W. Smith Jr. Elementary School?

 W. Smith Jr. Elementary School is located within the terminal’s proposed boundaries.
-Port NOLA is ready to fund the construction of a new elementary school within Violet.
-We have identified two potential locations for the new school on land Port NOLA already owns.
+Port NOLA is committed to working with local officials to fund the construction and relocation to a new school in Violet.

 Learn More